dplochcoder/hkspoilerviewer/README.md

 ## Editing Context

-You can edit Starting Geo and charm notch costs from the ICDL menu.
+You can edit Starting Geo, charm notch costs, and logical tolerances from the ICDL menu.
 Each of these opens a text editor, which you modify and then close.
 The only restrictions are that geo and notch costs be non-negative integers.

+## Importing

+The ICDL editor does not allow you to modify vanilla checks, and there is no easy way to fix this once the save is already created.
+As a work-around, you can create a new randomizer save with the correct randomizer settings, then import your old save (.hks) on top of the new one.
+This will replace all the item checks in the new save that share randomized locations with the old save, with the checks in the old save.

+For example, if you start a plando, then realize after making 100 edits that you forgot to randomize grimmkin flames, you can create a new seed that does randomize grimmkin flames, then import your old (incomplete) save onto the new one so you don't lose work.

 ## Saving